pcasteran/tabularix/docs/quickstart.md

 While the High-Level API is perfect for standard vertical or horizontal tables, some complex layouts require more control.
 In these situations, you can use Tabularix's **Low-Level API** to perform explicit range searches, inspect boundary coordinates, and construct matcher objects manually.

-Here is the equivalent workflow using the Low-Level API:
+Here is the equivalent workflow using the Low-Level API.

 ### 1. Compile Matchers Manually